yesnik/golang-guides/channels.md

 	fmt.Println(receivedValue)
 }
 ```

 This will cause the `hi()` function to run within the `main` goroutine.
 This also fails with a deadlock error, for the same reason as above:
 the *send operation* in `hi()` causes the main goroutine to block, because there's no *other* goroutine to do *a receive* operation, so it stays blocked.

+Let's remove `myChannel <- "Hi"` from the code above.
+This also causes a deadlock, but for a different reason: the main goroutine tries to receive a value, but now there's nothing to send a value.